October GENERAL MEETING 10/18/2019 3:00-5:00 PM

 Special interest groups let you delve into other aspects of photography, from learning more about the popular new mirrorless cameras, to using special techniques to create unusual images.

 Programs We Offer

 The club offers “open studio” every Wednesday and Friday in the Agate Room at the HOA2 Arts & Crafts Center from 9am to 12 noon.
 All members can bring in their cameras and accessories for additional assistance.
-Members can also bring photos if they are wanting to show what they have done, and to learn how the shot or how software can be used to do post processing.
+Members can also bring photos in for peer review for suggestions and ideas of improvement.

 The club regularly plans field trips that offer unique photography experiences.
 Sometimes it’s a scavenger hunt where attendees are given a list of items to be photographed.
 Other times we may go to special events such as a Renassaince Festival, or a Day of the Dead night time parade.
 Yet other field trips include multi-day stays such as grabbing great shots of the Sandhill Cranes at Bosque de Apache in New Mexico.